-Hello there - my name's Neil Lovell and I'm the designer of all the decks on this site and the owner of Malpertuis Designs Ltd. I was born and brought up in rural Northamptonshire, England and after four years at Oxford I moved to London where I've lived ever since.
+My name's Neil Lovell and I'm the designer of all the decks on this site and the owner of Malpertuis Designs Ltd. I was born and brought up in rural Northamptonshire, England and after several years in Oxford I moved to London where I've lived ever since.

 I haven't always been a designer.
 For many years I had a successful and interesting career within research and brand consultancy which took me all around the world working for global clients.
 My later years within research were especially dedicated to developing new methods of presenting research information through design, and eventually my 'design side' won out over the more commercial aspects of my work.
 In 2014 I therefore left the industry I'd worked in for years to become a full time illustrator and designer.

 I first became interested in card design well over over twenty years ago and quite early on entertained ambitions to design my own deck.
-My first ‘soft’ attempt at a deck, the experimental Nijinsky Tarot, was designed in the mid 1990s.
+My first ‘soft’ attempt at a deck, the experimental Nijinsky Tarot, was designed in the mid 2000s.
 For various reasons this first deck was never published, but after some time I decided to design another deck with the specific intention of getting it published.
-This was the deck which - after a long development - finally became the Tyldwick Tarot, and a fuller account of the story behind that deck can be found here.
-I published this deck as a limited edition in 2013 (limited numbers of decks are still available from this site).
+This was the deck which - after a long development - finally became the Tyldwick Tarot.
+I published this deck as a limited edition in 2013.
 After a break, I decided that I'd enjoyed the whole experience of creating this deck so much that just one wasn't enough - I wanted to design more.

-Probably like most Tarot enthusiasts, I discovered Lenormand much more recently.
-My first Lenormand deck, the Malpertuis Lenormand, was published in late 2014 and is available from this site.
-This deck was initially intended as a companion to the Tyldwick Tarot, but inevitably ended up changing throughout the design process into a more independent creation.
-Since then I've been working on further Lenormand decks and am also in the early stages of creating another new Tarot deck.
+Probably like most Tarot enthusiasts, I discovered Lenormand and other types of oracle deck later.
+My first Lenormand deck, the Malpertuis Lenormand, was published in late 2014.
+Since then I've been working on further Lenormand decks and in 2016 designed my first set of standard playing cards.

-When I founded Malpertuis Designs in 2013 I decided to follow three key principles:
+When I founded Malpertuis in 2013 I decided to follow three key principles:

-While I respect and love the history of cards, I'm more interested in expanding and extending possibilities than in sticking religiously to traditional images.
-In some respects my designs may nod (for example) to Rider-Waite or Dondorf, but in others they may divert considerably from the traditional images associated with those decks.
+While I respect and love the history of cards, I'm more interested in expanding and extending possibilities than in sticking religiously to tradition.
+In some respects my designs may nod to RWS or Dondorf, but in others they may divert considerably from the familiar tradition.
 I'm a designer - not a scholar or archivist - and imagination is much more important to me than 'authenticity'.
-I'm therefore happy to leave the pursuit of provenance or purity to others while I hopefully create something original and different.
+I'm therefore happy to leave the pursuit of provenance or purity to others.

 There exist many examples of what can be called clone decks - modified versions of other artists' original work.
 This is especially true of Tarot decks, where 'authentic' or 'traditional' are frequently employed euphemisms for 'copied'.
 I don't intend to follow this route - I hope to create decks which are as attractive and original as possible, without stealing other designers' material or ideas.

 I work primarily as a collagist.
 This involves gathering of images from many different sources.
-I don't believe, however, that I have the right to incorporate other other artists' original images and photographs into my work by using the '10% rule'.
+I don't believe, however, that I have the right to incorporate images and photographs into my work through '10% rule'.
 As far as possible, therefore, any images I use are my own original photographs or drawings, paid for images from stock libraries, or material which is already certified as existing in the public domain.
-In those rare instances where I identify material which isn't available for purchase, I either (a) recreate a new image as an original quantity by drawing or tracing or (b) modify the image to such an extent that it could no longer reasonably be identified against the original image.

 I place the highest importance on quality - in terms of ensuring that both (a) card designs are as good as I can possibly make them and (b) the physical production of my decks is executed to as high a standard as possible.